curiousjp/daz_depthmap_processor/example.md

 ** - 19 - 76.35% - 586.5 to 608.03
 mapping status was: Success
 ```

-We can see here that the bulk of the pixels are in the 586.5 to 608.03 range, which will include the backstop plane, but that there's also a large dropoff in pixel count after 220.42.
+We can see here that the bulk of the pixels are in the 586.5 to 608.03 range, which will be the backstop plane, but that there's also a large dropoff in pixel count after 220.42.
 This is likely to be the deepest element of the foreground character.
-To make sure we have the greatest number of grey levels available for our character, we will truncate the depth map at around this point, and set everything after it to black.
+To make sure we preserve the greatest number of grey levels available for our character during quantisation, we will truncate the depth map at around this point, and set everything after it to black.
 ```
 $ python format_depthmap.py --depth_cutoff 220.42 simple_example-Canvas2-Depth.exr
 mapping status was: Success
 ```
 ### Step three - converting the normal map
-The normal map can be converted with any image processing tool that can read EXR.
-From the command line, ImageMagick's `convert` works well: `convert simple_example-Canvas3-Normal.exr simple_example.normal.png`.
+The normal map can be converted with any image processing tool that can read EXR - Gimp and Photoshop can both do the job.
+However, from the command line, ImageMagick's `convert` also works well: `convert simple_example-Canvas3-Normal.exr simple_example.normal.png`.

-### Step four - generating the pose data, setting up, and rendering a result
+### Step four - generating the pose data, setting up our ControlNets, and rendering a result
 From here, things are fairly straightforward.
-In ControlNet, generate pose data from the rendered image (I suggest using dw_openpose_full for this), and then do any required clean-up in the internal editor (I tweaked the points in the left hand slightly).
-I find it useful to save the generated pose information once you're happy with it.
+In ControlNet, generate pose data from the rendered image (I suggest using dw_openpose_full for this), and then do any required clean-up in the internal editor.
+I tweaked the points in the left hand slightly.
+I find it useful to save the generated pose information (from ControlNet) once you're happy with it.

-At this point, the products we have in our workflow include these four images - I have resized these down, but each would normally be 1200x1200.
+At this point, the products we have in our workflow include these four images - I have resized these, but each would normally be the same size as our render, 1200x1200.

 ![montage-small](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/0857ac94-12d0-4d6e-9b56-3420dafa5310)

 Load each of the pose, depth, and normal images into a relevant ControlNet unit, with the appropriate model - I use control_v11p_sd15_openpose, t2iadapter_depth_sd14v1, and control_v11p_sd15_normalbae respectively.
+If you only have two ControlNet units available you may need to enable a third in your A1111 settings screen.

-For each unit, I start with a control weight of 0.3 and an ending control step of 0.5, with a 'balanced' control mode and tweak from there.
+For each ControlNet unit, I start with a control weight of 0.3 and an ending control step of 0.5, with a 'balanced' control mode and tweak from there.
 Higher strength or a later end-step will make your generation more conformant, but unless you modeled background geometry in step one, this will eventually lead to your characters appearing in front of a featureless flat sheet.

-This is also the time to fill in your prompt and attempt some generations.
-You can also think about whether to use Hires Fix or ADetailer - if you bring the renders out at a fairly high resolution (with a lot of face pixels) and with the relevant parts of the depth map being well defined, this may not be necessary.
+This is also the time to fill in your prompt and try out some generations.
+You can also consider whether to use Hires Fix or ADetailer - if you bring the renders out at a fairly high resolution (with a lot of face pixels) and with the relevant parts of the depth map being well defined, this may not be necessary.

 In this case, after a bit of tweaking, these were some of the results I produced:
 ![result-montage](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/f765f389-dc76-4c4d-bbc5-891fe0216e0c)